djDongjae/Algorithm/README.md

 # This-is-Codingtest
-Archive of solving problems in book, 'this-is-codingtest'.
+Archive of solutions for problems in book, 'this-is-codingtest'.